mitschabaude/webgpu-msm/src/submission/README.md

 - The submission currently does not work in Firefox (due to use of `Atomics.waitAsync`) and was not tested / is not expected to work in Safari or any other browser besides Chrome.
 I want to fix this in the near future to make the library more usable, but the prize was specifically only targeting Chrome 115.

+- Due to time constraints, the submission only supports points in bigint format.
+This is actually a shame because the conversion from bigint takes a significant portion of time.
+Better results can be observed in all of our [internal tests](#internal-tests-and-scripts) which usually generate random points directly in the same wasm memory as the submission code, and so don't exhibit any transformation overhead.

 ## Direct testing of both submissions

 In addition to integration with the test harness, there are various tests to run directly from the submission folder.